Heinz Hartmann: Writings and influence

 1922 saw the publication of Hartmann's first article, on depersonalization, which was followed by a number of studies on psychoses, neuroses, twins, etc.

 In 1939, Hartmann, in what Otto Fenichel called "a very interesting paper, tried to show that adaptation has been studied too much from the point of view of mental conflict.
 He points out that there is also a 'sphere without conflict' " – something that would be repeatedly emphasized in ego-psychology.
 In the same year, in "Psychoanalysis and the Concept of Health", he made an impressive contribution to defining normality and health in psychoanalytic terms.

 The subsequent development of ego-psychology within psychoanalysis, with its shift from instinct theory to the adaptive functions of the ego has been seen as allowing psychoanalysis and psychology to move closer to each other.
 Ego-psychology became in fact the dominant psychoanalytic force in the States for the next half-century or so, before object relations theory began to come to the fore.
 It formed the basis and starting-point for the self psychology of Heinz Kohut, for example, which both opposed and was rooted in Hartmann's theory of libido.

 Criticism

 Jacques Lacan focused much of his ire on what he called "'ego psychology' à la Hartmann...as a repudiation of psychoanalysis" – taking issue with its stress on the conflict-free zone of the ego and on adaptation to reality.

-Nevertheless, it is clear all the same that ego psychology has a genuine Freudian ancestry, even if it cannot be seen as its sole heir.
+Nevertheless, some argue that ego psychology has a genuine Freudian ancestry, even if it cannot be seen as its sole heir.